eiacc/IndexedDB/README.md

   }
 ```

-> Takeaway: In layman's term is it creates a new object inside object store.
+> Takeaway: It creates a new object inside object store.
 > Pre-requisite: objectStore